Welcome to my MSR MUTHA HUBBA NX REVIEW fellow outdoor junkies!

 The world of adventure awaits: be sure to pick up an MSR Mutha Hubba and start getting the most out of your gear and your adventures…

 What are your thoughts?
-Did this brutally honest review of the MSR Mutha Hubba 3-person tent help you?
+Did this deep dive review of the MSR Mutha Hubba 3-person tent help you?
 Anything I didn’t answer?
 Let me know in the comments below – thanks guys!